karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({name: 'Roooooodles'})

 We get the expected result.
-Therefor, the correct way to have updated the weight in the first place is:
+Therefore, the correct way to have updated the weight in the first place is:

 	db.unicorns.update({name: 'Roooooodles'}, {$set: {weight: 590}})